Causal Inference in Randomized Trials with Partial Clustering: Methods

-We now consider two trial designs resulting in partial clustering: (1) CRTs where control clusters are dissolved post-randomization, and (2) IRGTTs where intervention clusters are formed post-randomization.
-To facilitate comparison, let $N_T = \sum_j N_j$ denote the total number of participants.
+In the following subsections, we present causal models for the two partially clustered designs and study the resulting dependence structure.
+To facilitate comparison of these designs, we introduce the following notation.
+Let $N_T = \sum_j N_j$ denote the total number of participants.
 Following \cite{balzer_new_2019}, let $i\cdot= 1, \ldots, N_T$ index participants, pooling across clusters.
-For example, $Y_{i\cdot}$ denotes the outcome for the $i^{th}$ participant in the trial.
-Finally following \cite{van_der_laan_adaptive_2012, balzer_adaptive_2015}, let $\textbf{W}^J=(\textbf{W}_j:j =1,\ldots, J)$ denote the baseline covariates of all clusters and $\textbf{A}^J=(A_j: j=1, \ldots J$) denote the treatment assignments of all clusters.
+For example, $Y_{i\cdot}$ denotes the outcome for the $i^{th}$ participant in the trial, and $W_{i\cdot}$ their covariates.
+Following \cite{van_der_laan_adaptive_2012, balzer_adaptive_2015}, let $\textbf{W}^J=(\textbf{W}_j:j =1,\ldots, J)$ denote the baseline covariates of all clusters and $\textbf{A}^J=(A_j: j=1, \ldots J$) denote the treatment assignments of all clusters.
+Finally, to differentiate between study arms and highlight the resulting dependence structure, we use $k = 1, \dots, K$ to index the $K$ intervention clusters of size $N_k$ and $l = 1, \dots, L$ to index the $L$ control ``clusters'' of size $N_l$.